vitalif/vitastor/docs/config.en.md

 - Configuration file (`/etc/vitastor/vitastor.conf` or other path)
 - etcd key `/vitastor/config/global`.
 Most variables can be set there, but etcd connection parameters should obviously be set in the configuration file.
-- Command line of Vitastor components: OSD, mon, fio and QEMU options, OpenStack/Proxmox/etc configuration.
+- Command line of Vitastor components: OSD (when you run it without vitastor-disk), mon, fio and QEMU options, OpenStack/Proxmox/etc configuration.
 The latter doesn't allow to set all variables directly, but it allows to override the configuration file and set everything you need inside it.
+- OSD superblocks created by [vitastor-disk](../usage/disk.en.md) contain primarily disk layout parameters of specific OSDs.
+In fact, these parameters are automatically passed into the command line of vitastor-osd process, so they have the same "status" as command-line parameters.

 In the future, additional configuration methods may be added:
-- OSD superblock which will, by design, contain parameters related to the disk layout and to one specific OSD.
 - OSD-specific keys in etcd like `/vitastor/config/osd/<number>`.

 ## Parameter Reference